PulkitDhamija/GeorgiaTechSubmission/README.md

 This function, second_modification, accepts a file path as input along with an optional parameter max_length, which defaults to 100.
 It aims to modify the content of the file located at the specified path by splitting lines longer than the specified maximum length into multiple lines.\
 It begins by initializing an empty list named new_lines.
 Then, it opens the file specified by the given path in read mode ('r') and reads its contents into the list lines.\
 For each line in the file, the function checks if its length exceeds the max_length.
 If so, it splits the line into chunks of length max_length and appends each chunk to new_lines.
-Otherwise, it appends the entire line to new_lines.\
+Otherwise, it appends the entire line to "new_lines".\
 After processing all lines, the function writes the modified content to a new file named "modified2.txt" by joining the lines in new_lines with newline characters between them.
 Finally, it returns the path to the modified file.

 Third modification:

 This function, third_modification, takes a file path as input.
 It reads the content of the file located at the specified path and stores the lines in a list named lines.\
-It then initializes an empty list new_lines to store the modified content.\
+It then initializes an empty list, "new_lines", to store the modified content.\
 The function iterates through each line in the file using a for loop with the index i.
 Within this loop, it sets a boolean variable keyword_found to False initially.\
 For each line, the function checks if any keyword from the keywords list is present in the line (case-insensitive comparison).
 If a keyword is found, the function appends a slice of lines from i-2 to min(i+8, len(lines)) to new_lines to include the current line and lines before and after it within a certain range.\
 After processing all lines, the function writes the modified content to a new file named "modified3.txt".
 Finally, it returns the path to the modified file.